python/cpython/Doc/library/stdtypes.rst

       [b'1', b'2', b'', b'3', b'']

-   If *sep* is not specified or is ``None``, a different splitting algorithm is applied: runs of consecutive ASCII whitespace are regarded as a single separator, and the result will contain no empty strings at the start or end if the sequence has leading or trailing whitespace.
-Consequently, splitting an empty sequence or a sequence consisting solely of ASCII whitespace without a specified separator returns ``[]``.
+   If *sep* is not specified or is ``None``, a different splitting algorithm is applied: runs of consecutive ASCII :term:`whitespace` are regarded as a single separator, and the result will contain no empty strings at the start or end if the sequence has leading or trailing :term:`whitespace`.
+Consequently, splitting an empty sequence or a sequence consisting solely of ASCII :term:`whitespace` without a specified separator returns ``[]``.

    For example::